-Chemical companies once had a large presence in Missouri and used to use large quantities of asbestos.
+- Chemical companies once had a large presence in Missouri and used large quantities of asbestos.
 Thousands of workers were put at risk of developing serious asbestos-related diseases.
 For example, chemical company I.G.
-Dyes was located on a mine in Virginia that was riddled with asbestos.
-Parts, supplies, and other products that were shipped from there to its manufacturing facility in Missouri.
-This in turn, put workers in direct danger.
+Dyes, located on a mine in Virginia that contained asbestos, shipped products to Missouri manufacturing facilities.

 Other Missouri Workplaces Associated with Asbestos: